 When asked what the most surprising thing about her job is, Sherry did not hesitate.
 “The most surprising part of my job is how stress free and happy our workplace is.
 Sure, there are moments of difficulty in the office, but when the staff comes together and prays, it’s the best experience ever!”

 Her faith intersects with her job on a regular basis.
 “All I know is that God’s wisdom is far greater than mine, and I do my best to be intentional in trusting Him.
 When I am dealing with families or staff who are struggling with a complicated situation, we pray.
 I share scripture with them.
 I encourage them to seek God first.
 When decisions are made by the courts or DFACS that are beyond our control, I rest in knowing that God is sovereign.
 What He allows we do not always understand, but we have to be intentional about trusting in His divine purpose for each of our lives.”

-Sherry attends First Baptist Church Woodstock and when she isn’t helping staff and families solve problems or celebrate victories, she can usually be found creating art with her 21-year-old son, Cole, whom she adopted from Russia when he was 13 months.
+Sherry attends First Baptist Church Woodstock and when she isn’t helping staff and families solve problems or celebrate victories, she can usually be found creating art with her 20-something son, Cole, whom she adopted from Russia when he was 13 months.
 She also may be at the gym or out with a group of her high school girlfriends who have become her support system since moving back to Georgia.
 “These ladies bring laughter and love into my life on a regular basis.
 Girlfriends are the greatest!”